Get Answers to all your Questions

 Answers (1)

-1. Ionisation enthalpy: Higher the ionisation enthalpy of an element, stronger will be the acid formed by that element.
-If ionisation enthalpy of an element is high, then its oxide will be acidic in nature, if low, then it will be basic in nature, and if intermediate, its oxide will be amphoteric in nature.
+1. Ionisation enthalpy: Higher the ionisation enthalpy of an element, stronger the acid formed by that element.
+If ionisation enthalpy of an element is high, then its oxide will be acidic in nature, if it is low, then it will be basic in nature, and if it is intermediate, its oxide will be amphoteric in nature.

-2. Electronegativity: Higher the electronegativity of the element, more acidic is its oxide.
+2. Electronegativity: Higher the electronegativity of the element, more acidic its oxide is.
 For instance, N_{2}O_{3} is more acidic than B_{2}O_{3}

-3. Oxidation states: Higher the oxidation state of the elements; stronger will be its acid.
+3. Oxidation states: Higher the oxidation state of the elements, the stronger will be its acid.
 For instance, SO_{3} is a stronger acid than SO_{2}

 Reaction with water